rckoh/TED/plugins/plugin.google.maps/README.md

 -----

 ##Crosswalk
-If you want to use crosswalk (highly recommended), just follow this easy documentation.
+If you want to use crosswalk, just follow this easy documentation.
 [Install Plugin with Crosswalk](https://github.com/wf9a5m75/phonegap-googlemaps-plugin/wiki/Tutorial-for-CrossWalk-Webview-Plugin-%28Android%29)